 Publicly-traded companies are required to have a certain percentage of outside members, but private companies have a lot more latitude.
 But even a small, private company would be wise to appoint one or more outside directors.
 Outsiders can provide a fresh viewpoint and knowledge and experience that your team may not have.
 Plus, outside board members can use their business networks and other external resources to help complete important tasks, such as sourcing new corporate officers.

 Start by putting together a profile of what you’re looking for in a board member.
-All board members should have certain characteristics: Integrity, relevant experience, time and willingness to meet responsibilities, and the ability to work both independently and as part of a team.
+All board members should have certain characteristics: Integrity, relevant experience and vision, time and willingness to meet responsibilities, and the ability to work both independently and as part of a team.
 Other important board member qualities include:

 - Experience as a CEO.
 Board members who have already successfully run a company have useful skills and experience to lend yours.